 Whether summers or not, leafy vegetables can always be a great help for your periods.
 They not only fuel your body with all the required energy but can also be great regulators for your cycles.

-You can read some do’s & don’t’s for maintaining good vaginal hygiene all year long here.
+You can read on the importance of good vaginal hygiene here.

-So Nua women, we hope you have taken notes and are all set to brace the summers.
+So Nua women, we hope you have taken notes and are all set to brace the heat.
 Try these tips and tell us about your experience.

 What are your personal tips for keeping cool during summers and helping with vulvar health?
 Share them with us in the comments below.
 We’d love to hear them 🙂